 - knock on the door,

-- announce that they are a law enforcement officer, and
+- announce that they are a law enforcement officer (“rule of announcement”), and

-- give the occupants a reasonable amount of time to open the door.
+- give the occupants reasonable time to open the door.

-In California, courts have only required “substantial compliance” with these rules.2 Minor violations may not break it.
+In California, courts have only required “substantial compliance” with these rules.2 A minor violation of the knock and announce rule may not break it.
 In determining whether police substantially complied with the rule, courts look to whether they:

 - infringed on the occupant’s privacy,